uk-gov-mirror/hmcts.idam-forgerock-images/README.md

 DOCKER_IMAGE_PREFIX=my-local-forgerock ./build.sh
 ```

-The script additionally tags all the images with `latest`.
+The script additionally tags all the images with `latest`, which is used in the provded `docker-compose` file(s).